 Southern California Wildfire Relief

-Amid dry conditions and record high temperatures, wildfires are tearing through Southern California, devastating and disrupting communities from San Diego to Santa Barbara.
+Amid dry conditions and record high temperatures, wildfires are devastating and disrupting communities throughout Southern California.

 The immediate needs of those affected by the wildfires are great, and the recovery process will be long and difficult in communities throughout the state.